What Is a Software Version Number?

 • Will it work with my current system?

-This is why understanding the software version definition is important—not just for developers, but for anyone using software in daily operations.
+This is why understanding version definitions is important—not just for developers, but for anyone using software in daily operations.

 Most software follows a structured format when assigning version numbers.